Syrian Kurds mobilize across from Turkish troops | DW | 09.10.2019

 Read more: Why Turkey wants a military assault on Syrian Kurds

+More than 100 vehicles carrying troops and weapons were allegedly sent to Sanliurfa province in southeastern Turkey

-According to a local broadcast citing Turkish Defense Minister Hulusi Akar on Wednesday, the Turkish army's preparations are well underway.
+According to a local broadcast citing Turkish Defense Minister Hulusi Akar on Wednesday, the Turkish army's preparations continue.

 An aide to Turkish President Tayyip Erdogan said the Turkish army and its Syrian rebel allies would cross the Syrian border "shortly."
 The Turkish government has said the Syrian Kurds are linked to the outlawed Kurdistan Workers Party (PKK), which Ankara, the European Union and the United States regard as a terrorist organization.